CBorowski-dev/docs-operaton-org/content/reference/rest/openapi/_index.md

 Improving the getting started experience for the users with the option to try out the REST API following along with the documentation and examples.

 The documentation is shipped as a single `openapi.json` file archived in a jar artifact.
-Download the Camunda REST API artifact containing the OpenAPI documentation [here][artifact-link].
+Download the Operaton REST API artifact containing the OpenAPI documentation [here][artifact-link].
 Choose the correct version and then download the `jar` file.

 [spec-3.0.2]: https://github.com/OAI/OpenAPI-Specification/blob/3.0.2/versions/3.0.2.md
 [artifact-link]: https://artifacts.camunda.com/artifactory/camunda-bpm/org/camunda/bpm/camunda-engine-rest-openapi/